Chemical potential in active systems: predicting phase equilibrium from bulk equations of state?: Results

-Case (iii) concerns an active LJ fluid, but without gravity ($V_e(z)=0$), and at subcritical temperatures such that coexistence of a gas and a liquid with densities $\rho_g$ and $\rho_l$, respectively is to be expected at overall intermediate densities $\rho_g < \rho <\rho_l$ in an elongated simulation box \cite{farage2015effective,vassilis}.
-In the SI, we show the profiles $\rho(z)$, $P(z)=P_N(z)+P_{\textrm{swim}}(z)$, $\mu(z)=\mu_{\textrm{ int}}(z)+ V_{\textrm{ swim}}(z)$, and we clearly observe that $P(z_g)=P(z_l)$ and $\mu(z_g)=\mu(z_l)$ with $z_{g/l}$ a position in the bulk gas/liquid.
-In order to check if we can predict phase coexistence solely from bulk quantities, we perform BD simulations of bulk states of ABPs at several temperatures $k_BT/\epsilon$, Peclet Pe=0.4 and $D_r\sigma^2/D_t=20$, and measure the bulk pressure $P$ as a function of $\rho$ in a simulation box small enough to prevent phase separation.
-Using the Gibbs-Duhem equation $d \mu = dP/\rho$ and integrating the equation of state $P(\rho)$, we obtain $\mu(P)$ for several $T$'s as shown in Fig. 3 with coexistence at the intersections.
-We show in the inset of Fig. 3(b) the binodals in the (scaled) temperature-density plane as obtained from the density profiles from direct coexistence simulations and from the bulk $\mu(P)$ intersections, with excellent agreement.
-We note that our elongated simulation box forces the system to phase separate with a planar interface parallel to the $xy$-plane -- only for such a geometry $J_z(z)=0$ allowing us to write explicit expressions for mechanical and diffusive equilibrium.
-In all other geometries, $\nabla \cdot J=0$ in a stationary state, which allows for swirls since $\nabla \times J$ is not necessarily zero.
+In order to investigate if we can predict phase coexistence solely from bulk quantities, we perform BD simulations of bulk states of ABPs at several temperatures $k_BT/\epsilon$ and P\'eclet number Pe=2.67.
+We measure the bulk pressure $P$ as a function of density $\rho$ in a simulation box small enough to prevent phase separation and plot the equations of state $P(\rho)$ for several subcritical temperatures in Fig.~\ref{fig4}(a).
+Now, within a Local Density Approximation (LDA), we apply the Gibbs-Duhem relation Eq.~(\ref{gd2}) and obtain $\mu(P)$ by integrating the equation of state $P(\rho)$ for several $T$'s as shown in Fig.~\ref{fig4}(b).
+We emphasize here that we refer to $\mu(\rho)$ as the $\mu$ obtained by applying Eq.~(\ref{gd2}) which is not to be confused with $\mu(z)$.
+The intersection of the curve $\mu(P)$ gives the coexistence $\mu_g=\mu_l$ and $P_g=P_l$.
+In the inset of Fig.~\ref{fig4}(b) we compare the binodals in the (scaled) temperature-density plane as obtained from the density profiles from direct coexistence simulations ($\rho(z_{g})$ and $\rho(z_{l})$) and from the bulk $\mu(P)$ intersections ($\rho_{g}$ and $\rho_{l}$).
+We find good agreement between the two results and thus conclude that the corresponding coexistence densities $\rho_g$ and $\rho_l$ could, in this (low Pe) case at least, be determined from the bulk equations of state.
+Note that the activity has a huge effect on the gas-liquid binodals (shown in the inset of Fig.~\ref{fig4}(b)) as the critical temperature shifts from $k_BT/\epsilon\approx1.15$ in the passive case to $k_BT/\epsilon\approx0.54$ in the active case for Pe=2.67 (see Ref.~\cite{vassilis} for full comparison).